Sperrylite: Structure

 Sperrylite belongs to the pyrite group of minerals and therefore it shares similar structure and crystal habits with them.
 Analyses typically show minor amounts of rhodium.
 Trace copper, iron, and antimony as well as intergrowths with Pt-Fe are reported from some occurrences.
 Sperrylite crystallizes in Pa3, with a =5.9681(l) A. (Szymański, 1979).
 It has very similar crystal structure as in platarsite (ideally PtAsS).
 Sperrylite crystals vary considerably in shape and size and are usually enclosed in a variety of host minerals.
 They are usually closely associated with basemetal sulfide.
 They are commonly at the edge and partially enclosed by pentlandite, pyrrhotite or chalcopyrite.
 Seabrook (2004).

 Sperrylite is composed of loose aggregate of bright silver cubes, some with octahedral modifications.
 The grains are mostly anhedral, but a few euhedral grains could also be encountered.
 Sperrylite is formed by contact metamorphism, as in indicated by the development of triple point annealing contacts with pyrrhotite grains.
 The grains of sperrylite are surrounded by later veins of pyrite.

-Sperrylite is cubic (2/m3) and is typically seen in well-developed cubes or cuboctahedra, some of which are so highly modified that crystal edges and comers appear rounded.
+Sperrylite is cubic (2/m3) and is typically seen in well-developed cubes or cuboctahedra, some of which are so highly modified that crystal edges and corners appear rounded.
 (Nicol and Goldschmidt 1903) identified seventeen crystal forms exhibited by sperrylite, including four different trapezohedra, a trisoctahedron, five pyritohedra, and four diploids.
 Crystals to 2.5 cm have been reported.

 Physical properties

 Sperrylite is a tin-white mineral known for its brilliant metallic luster, with a grey to black streak.
 It has indistinct cleavage on {001} and a conchoidal fracture and is brittle.
 Its hardness is between 6 and 7, and it is quite dense with a calculated specific gravity of 10.78.
-It has an isometric crystal system, Conchoidal fracture, non-magnetic and non-radioactive.
+It has an isometric crystal structure, conchoidal fracture, is non-magnetic and non-radioactive.